Is Marijuana Legal in Florida?

 Medical marijuana may only be purchased from a medical marijuana dispensary.
 Medical marijuana can be consumed in a few different ways.
 These include, but are not limited to being vaped through a vape pen; in an edible form; in a topical oil or cream; or smoked.

 Qualified Patients who are younger than 18 are treated differently under the law.
-A qualified physician may not issue a physician certification for marijuana in a form for smoking if the patient is under 18, unless the patient is diagnosed with a terminal condition and the qualified physician determines that smoking is the most effective route of administration for the patient.
+A qualified physician may not issue a physician certification for marijuana in a form for smoking if the patient is under 18, unless the patient is diagnosed with a terminal condition, and the qualified physician determines that smoking is the most effective route of administration for the patient.

 A second physician, who is a board-certified pediatrician, must concur with that determination.
 The determination and concurrence must be documented in the patient’s medical record and in the medical marijuana use registry.
 The certifying physician must obtain written, informed consent from the patient’s parent or legal guardian before issuing a physician certification to the patient for marijuana in a form for smoking.